The thesis is a portfolio of three papers written during the course of the student’s graduate school career.

 Completing the Thesis

 Research and Thesis III is the final course of the MA program, and students should register for it after completing all other coursework.
 In this course, students will focus on making final revisions to their thesis portfolio.
-Students will also write the introductory comment and conclusion to their thesis portfolio.
+Students will also write the introduction (about 10 pages) and conclusion (about 10 pages) to their thesis portfolio.
 The introduction should include not only an executive summary of all three papers but also an explanatory statement on the themes and links among the papers.
-Both the introductory comment and the conclusion should also address the significance of the topic, the contribution your research has made in the field, and situate your thesis within established schools of thought on the topic.
+Both the introduction and the conclusion should also address the significance of the topic, the contribution your research has made in the field, and situate your thesis within established schools of thought on the topic.
 The conclusion may also include recommendations or point out areas of future research and weaknesses in the current field of study.
-Students who have successfully submitted their thesis portfolio of three research papers, the introductory commentary, and conclusion may then defend their thesis at the oral defense at the end of each semester, including the summer.
+Students who have successfully submitted their thesis portfolio of three research papers, the introduction, and conclusion may then defend their thesis at the oral defense at the end of each semester, including the summer.

 Students who are unable to submit their thesis portfolio by the end of Research and Thesis III must register for 470.888 Thesis Continuation.
-Because of the emphasis placed in the core courses and electives on equipping students with the writing and research skills for successfully writing a thesis, students should be able to complete their thesis portfolio in the last semester of their studies when they enroll in “Research and Thesis.”
+Because of the emphasis placed on the core courses and electives on equipping students with the writing and research skills for successfully writing a thesis, students should be able to complete their thesis portfolio in the last semester of their studies when they enroll in “Research and Thesis.”
 However, for a variety of reasons, many work-related, some students find that they cannot finish or defend their thesis after they have taken “Research and Thesis.”
 These students must enroll in Thesis Continuation in every subsequent semester, including the summer, until they finish.
 The continuation fee is currently $500 per semester.
-Continuation students are not required to attend class, but should stay in close touch with and submit any work to the Thesis Advisor, Dr. Dorothea Wolfson (email@example.com), as well as to any faculty members with whom they have been working.
+Continuation students are not required to attend class but should stay in close touch with and submit any work to the Thesis Continuation professor, as well as to any faculty members with whom they have been working.